computations/SunStar/doc/writeup.md

 has only a few options.
 Here they are:

 -   `-f` `--filename`: Filename for a set of Newick trees.
-These trees must all together be rooted or unrooted.
+These trees must all be rooted or all be unrooted.
 If they are all unrooted trees, then the `-o` is required.
--   `-t` `--trials`: The number of trials using randomly genereated schedule of weights (Section \ref{randomized-schedule}).
+-   `-t` `--trials`: The number of trials using randomly generated schedule of weights (Section \ref{randomized-schedule}).
 If this flag is not present, then a default schedule (Section \ref{default-schedule}) will be used.
 -   `-r` `--required-ratio`: The minimum ratio required for a tree to ouput.